sblisesivdin/wikepage/language-pack/readme.txt

  the files in the subfolders of data folder.
 -Be sure that your PHP don't work in safe_mode.
 In safe_mode wikepage can't make pages.
 -If you want to add new language to your site, download from http://www.wikepage.org/ and then extract it to base folder of wikepage.
 Then you can change default language variable in index.php's source code.
 And if you want to make a multilanguage site you can easily change language in your site by [index.php?lng=en|English] [index.php?lng=tr|Turkce] type links.
 -Visit your site.
-Go to "Administration area" with using "Admin" link and change your password.
+You will automaticly redirected to Admin page.
+You MUST set a password.
 -Your site is working now in Wiki mode!
 -You can change mode in Administration area with entering your password.
 -In wiki mode you must enter password "everytime" to change a page.
+-If you want to use Blog, you can submit new entries from Administration page or [index.php?Blog_Entry|Submit new link] type link.
+- You can view your blog with entering "<blog_view>" into any of your page.

 You can found more documentation in your installed site.